google-code-export/flowplayer-core/flowplayer/trunk/README.txt

 fixes:
 - fix to preserve the infoObject for custom netStream and netConnection clients in cases where the infoObject is a primitive object without properties
+- does not show the error dialog in the debugger player when showErrors: false

 3.2.5
 -----